 What is the Ideal Scrum Team Size in Agile Projects.
 What happens if the Scrum Team size is too small or too big?
 Are there any consequences for the Agile Project?

-Scrum Team Size for Developers
+Ideal Scrum Team Size

-Recommended Team Size
+Ideal Scrum Team Size and the Recommended Team Size

 No single team size works for every single project and organization.
 However, there is a range that tends to work best for most projects and most teams.
 The recommended range has been defined as 7 +/- 2 members.
 An average of 7 team members is enough people to get work done, but not so many that communication and administration becomes a problem.
 As is the case with averages, this means that some teams are larger and some are smaller.
 Teams smaller than 5 members are often too small to effectively cover all duties.
 Having more than 9 members on a team yields too many people for effective communications.